Most Active Stories

 Silicone breast implants can cause problems for women who have them, and many have to have surgery to remove or replace the devices within 10 years.
 But implant manufacturers have done such a poor job of tracking problems that a Food and Drug Administration advisory panel says it may be time for a nationwide database of women with implants.

+"What we're left with is inadequate data," says Susan Wood, an associate professor at George Washington University's School of Public Health and former assistant commissioner for women's health at the FDA.
 The concern is that with so few women participating, there won't be enough data to really know if silicone implants pose long-term health and safety problems.

 People who testified at an FDA hearing this week said women may have dropped out of the study because the 27-page forms women were expected to fill out were too burdensome.
 Or it could be because Mentor paid women and doctors small amounts of money to participate, while Allergan did not.
 The two-day hearing was held in Gaithersburg, Md.